WordHCMC is the current leader in Saigon’s expat magazine - Published on Saturday, 09 January 2010 11:59 Written by Freddie Quick

 Pedaling the Mekong Delta with Van the Man - Written By Freddie Quick, 2009

 The reports I had heard from friends about their adventures in the Mekong Delta were largely negative.
 They had all been dragged on similar whistlestop tours that included little fresh air, uninspiring boat rides and a tedious visit to a candy factory.
 So, when the chance to see The Delta in a more original and revealing fashion arose, I was raring to go.
-The idea was to do the trip on a pushbike with cycling enthusiasts John and Van, the co-founders of Vietnam Countryside.
+The idea was to do the trip on a pushbike with cycling enthusiasts John and Van, the co-founders of Vietnam Backroads

 Explorer and now is Vietnam Backroads Bicycle Tours.
 They were to take me on a journey seen by few others.
 Forget the dodgy dust-bowl highways, tourists horded onto the next spot like ants or the visits to tired-looking rice processing mills.
 This, I was told, would be the real deal.
 “We are an alternative trip to the Mekong,” explained John on the morning of departure.
 “The area is so perfect for riding that we feel there is a need to oer cyclists a unique route through The Delta.”
 “Most tours follow the same paths,” added Van.
 “With my knowledge of the region we can help travelers avoid the crowds and really appreciate the scenery.”
 Mekong Cycling Tours